ebonnal/streamable/README.md

   - [`.buffer`](#-buffer) elements
   - [`.observe`](#-observe) the iteration progress

-Both sync and async functions are accepted by operations, they can be mixed within the same `stream`, that can then be consumed as an `Iterable` or `AsyncIterable`.
-When a stream involving async functions is consumed as an `Iterable`, the iteration happens within an event loop attached to it.
+Operations accept both sync and async functions, they can be mixed within the same `stream`, that can then be consumed as an `Iterable` or `AsyncIterable`.

 Operations are implemented so that the iteration can resume after an exception.